 Climate Economic Analysis for Development, Investment, and Resilience

-Adaptation: helping communities and governments assess, invest in, and monitor climate-resilient actions
+- Adaptation: assess, invest in, and monitor climate-resilient actions